otma2677/mtg-scraper/README.md

 We will also add a support for Zod pretty soon, to get a better experiences with types.

+# Examples
+You can look at examples of how to use the project directly at [examples](./examples/README.md)

 # How to install
 You just need to use npm.
 ```pwsh